zammad/zammad-admin-documentation/system/integrations/ldap/manage.rst

    in mind that many sources will also take more time to synchronize.

    If you want to use LDAPs, type ``ldaps://`` instead of ``ldap://`` in front of your hostname.
-You can use also tell Zammad to use a different port by appending ``:<port number>``.
+You can also tell Zammad to use a different port by appending ``:<port number>``.

    When providing a LDAPs source, Zammad will display an additional option